meteorspectroscopy/meteor-spectrum-calibration/README.md

 For a description on the Instrument response (theory and application) see the response manual in the doc folder: https://github.com/meteorspectroscopy/meteor-spectrum-calibration/blob/response/doc/instrument%20response.pdf

+In this manual is also described the correction of atmospheric extinction to the response function and the meteor spectra.

-Further information about the theoretical background can be found at https://meteorspectroscopy.org/
+Further information about the theoretical background of the processing can be found at https://meteorspectroscopy.org/